 🟧 Tier 3 Data Center Graphic

-The below shows a typical graphic of a Tier 3 Power and Cooling Infrastructure, these can differ from project to project dependent on the design and installation, so only provided as an example.
+Below is a typical graphic of a Tier 3 Power and Cooling Infrastructure; these can differ from project to project depending on the design and installation, so only provided as an example.

 🟧 Benefits of Designing and Installing a Tier 3 System

-Combined with the Tier 1 and 2 infrastructure, a Tier 3 data center will provide some additional benefits, similar to those shown for the Tier 2:
+Combined with the Tier 1 and 2 infrastructure, a Tier 3 data center will provide some additional benefits similar to those shown for Tier 2:

 Ref | Type | Description |